WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 ### Contracts

 A _contract_ is an agreement made between two parties. **OO is heavily reliant on contracts**.
 Think about what would happen in a system where one object expects a neighbor to know how to respond to certain kind of message, but it does not – the system would most likely crash!

+To create a contract, you use _contract technologies_ like _interfaces_ or _abstract classes_ to name a few.

+- The API (the responsibilities for doing / knowing).
+The available methods on the interface make up the API.

+- Preconditions & postconditions (behavior). **To communicate preconditions & postconditions, use types**.
+Returning data of type `T` implies different contract than returning `T | Nothing`.

+  - You can also leverage the `Result` type here as it comes in handy when encoding errors.

+**Contracts are for your fellow programmers**.
+They let us know what to expect when calling a given method.

+### Concretions

+- Concretions are about the _concrete_ **implementations of a contract**.

+- Like in the case of _contract technologies_ we also have _concretion technologies_. **These mainly are classes**.

+  - You have an _abstract class_ that then you implement with a _concrete class_.

+  - An _interface_ might describe a _concrete_ class you define.

+- While most developers are familiar with class as an _object factory_